swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/customizing-your-documentation-appearance.md

 ### Fonts

-By default, there are two main fonts used by DocC-Render: one for monospaced text in code voice and another for all other text content.
+By default, there are two main fonts used by DocC: one for monospaced text in code voice and another for all other text content.
 With `theme-settings.json`, you can customize the CSS `font-family` lists for these however you choose.

 **Example**